motion/orbit/notes/next-nate.md

 1) Am I on track?

-Yes, but will need to work really hard on demo apps, and be sure to do site work every day:
+Yes, but will need to work really hard on demo apps, and be sure to do docs every day.

 2) My daily plan should be?

+- A lot of DX initially, to see if we can make myself faster
+- Half day:
-- Half day on stability, performance, and "Orbit" high level flow stuff until that feels good enough for release/demo
+  - stability, performance, "Orbit" high level stuff
+- Quarter day:
-- Quarter day on apps, focused entirely on getting the apps to feel good, including ~30m night to think through the demo high level.
+  - apps, focused entirely on demo apps dfeeling good
-- One hour a day on the website/docs:
+- One hour:
+  - website/docs

 ---